Corporate Governance Principles

 Track Record of Success Due to the competitive nature of O'Reilly's business, it is critical that a director have a demonstrated record of achievement.
 A director must possess high expectations for performance from the management team to continue O'Reilly's own track record of success.

-Stock Ownership Directors are required to be stockholders and have a financial stake in the company.
-The board has specified the level of share ownership in the company to be at least $150,000.
+Stock Ownership Directors are required to be stockholders and have a financial stake in the Company.
+The board has specified the level of share ownership in the Company to be at least five (5) times the director’s salary/retainer.

 Age Requirements Directors must be at least 35 years of age due to the maturity and business experience that only time can provide.
-A director may serve until the age of 78 years, but need not resign until the end of the term he or she is then currently serving.
+No director having attained the age of 78 years shall be nominated for re-election or reappointment to the Board.
+However, the Board may determine to waive this policy in individual cases.

-Outside Directorships Directors may serve on the boards of directors of privately owned companies at their discretion.
-However, O'Reilly directors may serve on no more than four additional boards of directors of publicly traded companies.
+Outside Directorships Directors may serve on the boards of directors of privately-owned companies at their discretion.
+However, O'Reilly directors who currently serve as a Named Executive Officer (as defined by Securities and Exchange Commission rules) of a publicly traded company may serve on no more than two boards of directors of publicly traded companies (including O’Reilly) and other O'Reilly directors may serve on no more than four boards of directors of publicly traded companies (including O’Reilly).

 Attendance Directors are required to attend at least 75% of scheduled Board meetings each year.
-This requirement may be waived if the Board, in its discretion, determines a directors absence excused.
-Telephonic attendance is acceptable when absolutely necessary.
+This requirement may be waived if the Board, in its discretion, determines a director’s absence excused.
+Telephonic or video conference attendance of in person meetings is acceptable when necessary.

 Director Education Directors are required to keep abreast of current business trends and regulations.